-Loan proceeds will be paid towards your CalCentral account.
-If your funds cause a credit balance, the refund will be directly deposited into your personal bank account if you have signed up EFT (Electronic Funds Transfer).
+Loan proceeds will credit your CARS account and pay any outstanding charges.
+If a credit balance remains, a refund will be sent to your personal bank account if you have signed up EFT (Electronic Funds Transfer).

 The Department of Education (ED) encourages all eligible students to consider Federal Loans first.
 Conversely, no matter what entity lends the funds, students should review the terms in detail.
-The Haas Financial Aid Office is available to provide further information in-person, by phone, via email and through alternate media such as podcasts, chats, and webinars.
+The Haas Financial Aid Office is available to provide further information in-person, by phone, via email and through alternate media such as podcasts and chats.

 You can choose to borrow from the list above or from another reputable lender.

 This information was adapted form the UCOP language developed for SB 1289.
 Students considering student loans need to be aware of the differences between federal student loans and private student loans.
 This information is communicated to all students attending Orientation:

 - Federal student loans are required by law to provide a range of flexible repayment options including, but not limited to, income-based and income-contingent repayment plans, as well as loan forgiveness benefits that private lenders are not required to provide.